mistweaverco/zana-client/README.md

 Zana is swahili for "tools" or "tooling".

-A minimal package manager for Neovim which uses the [Zana Registry][zana-registry] to install and manage packages.
+A minimal package manager for Neovim (and other editors) which uses the [Zana Registry][zana-registry] to install and manage packages.

 Easily install and manage LSP servers, DAP servers, linters, and formatters.